digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 - computes the mediator verdict (approve / reject / timed out) according to the confirmation policy, and
 - sends the result message.

-Additionally, for auditability the mediator persists every finalized request together with its verdict in a long term storage and allows an auditor to retrieve messages from this storage.
+For auditability, the mediator also persists every finalized request together with its verdict in a long term storage and allows an auditor to retrieve messages from this storage.